Anirudh025/ParagonHero_Obsidian/School studies/Physics/Circular Motion.md

-The object performing the mot
+The object performing the motion is always equidistant to the fixed point, r represents this distance from the centre of the circle